ibm-cloud-docs/cloud-object-storage/activity-tracker.md

 {: #at-api-example-legacy}
 {: api}

-### example patch to transition from the Legacy to Recommend event tracking configuration on your COS bucket
+### Terraform example patch to transition from the Legacy to Recommend event tracking configuration on your COS bucket
 {: #at-terraform-example-legacy}
 {: terraform}